Article

 7. Shares go public – the first day of trading on the stock market, or the secondary market, where investors can meet (electronically) to buy and sell the shares freely.

-The trade sale exit strategy
+2. The trade sale exit strategy

-This type of sale is one of the quickest ways to realise the market value for a business, with less obstacles to climb in comparison to an IPO.
-A trade sale is generally for the full sale of the business, so it’s better suited to business owners who are looking to sell-out entirely in one fell swoop.
+A trade sale exit strategy is where one company is sold to another - typically operating within the same industry or sector.
+It's one of quickest ways to realise the sale price for a business, with less obstacles to climb when compared to IPOs.
+A trade sale is generally for the full sale of the business, so it’s better suited to business owners who’re looking to sell-out entirely in one fell swoop.

 Business brokers and acquisition intermediaries are normally the first port of call to help execute a trade sale.
 They’ll have a bank of contacts, including other brokers in different areas, to find a potential buyer.
 It’s like appointing an estate agent to advertise and sell your home.
 A trade sale can complete in a matter of weeks or months if the right buyer is found and negotiations go well.